JackSlateur/backurne/cli.md

 Nothing to do !\
 You can run this command many time, as it will avoid doing backups if the previous one is not old enough.

+By default, everything is processed.
+You can filter things using the following backup options:
+  - `--cluster`
+  - `--vmid`
+  - `--profile`

+Also, you can force the processing of a backup, even if the previous one is not old enough, using the `--force` option.

 Now, we should list our backuped disks:
 ```